secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Operating System Fundamentals/MacOS Fundamentals/MacOS Basic Usage/Networking.md

 ### Find Wi-Fi Password
 - Our next tip is a quick way to find the `Password` for an `SSID` you have previously connected to.
 We will do this using the [security](https://www.unix.com/man-page/osx/1/security/) command.
 - Security allows us to list and manage our passwords, keychains, certificates, and more via the CLI.
-- The command below will print our requested password:
+- The command below will print our requested password.
 ```
 secmancer@htb[/htb]$ security find-generic-password -wa Office-2.4G
 Sup3r$ecure